nuthanc/faang/Arrays/3/trapRainWater.md

 * Let's think of increasing Space complexity to decrease Time Complexity
   * Nothing Cause that's the only logic we can thing about
 * Next is 2 Shifting Pointers at the ends
-  * Think of pointers moving inwards instead of outwards
+  * Think of **pointers moving inwards** instead of outwards
   * We can use this solution with modifications
 * In brute force, we were working with one pointer, the other 2 were derived from it
 * To use 2 Shifting Pointers technique,
+  * Conditionally move pointers
+  * Two pointers for keeping track of **maximum values they have seen so far** (This solves min(maxLeft, maxRight) part of the equation)
   * We need to make one of the 2 pointers as currentPointer as well as moving pointer
-  * The container will be maxLeft, p1 and p2 when p1 <= p2 (This ensures left boundary is smaller than right boundary and value can be calculated with leftBoundary and currentHeight alone)
+  * The container will be maxLeft, p1 and p2 when v[p1] <= v[p2] (This ensures left boundary is smaller than right boundary and value can be calculated with leftBoundary and currentHeight alone)
+    * We keep moving p1 when it is less than p2, so all elements left of p1(left boundary) will be smaller than v[p2], so need to calculate min(maxLeft, maxRight) as it will be maxLeft always
-  * Else it will be p1, p2 and maxRight when p1 > p2
+  * Else it will be p1, p2 and maxRight when v[p1] > v[p2]
+    * The condition to move p2 comes only when value of p2 is less than p1
+    * We keep moving p2 when it is less than p1, so all elements right of p2 will be smaller than v[p1], so need to calculate min(maxLeft, maxRight) as it will be maxRight always
+* After Optimizaton, Time Complexity is O(n) and Space Complexity is also O(n)
+  * Touching every element once and no additional operations by touching other elements in the array(focus on current element)
+  * No additional space, static values that don't scale